Meet the Team

 Director

 Chris is a cardiovascular epidemiologist with appointments as Research Professor in both the School of Population Health at Curtin University in Perth and the School of Public Health and Preventive Medicine, Monash University in Melbourne.
-He is Director of the Monash Centre of Cardiovascular Research and Education in Therapeutics and the NHMRC Centre of Research Excellence in Cardiovascular Outcomes Improvement (2016-2020).
-He holds a National Health and Medical Research Council Senior Research Fellowship in addition to being the Chief Investigator on an NHMRC Program Grant (2016-2020) focusing on cardiovascular disease prevention.
+He is Director of the Curtin and Monash Centre’s of Clinical Research and Education and the Clinical Trials Enabling Platform – Western Australia.
 His major research interests include clinical outcome registries, randomised controlled trials, and epidemiological cohort studies.

 He has been Study Director for the 2nd Australian National Blood Pressure (ANBP2) Study and currently a Chief Investigator for the Aspirin in Reducing Events in the Elderly (ASPREE) Study, the Statins in Reducing Events in the elderly Trial and the Australian arms of the HOPE-3, REACH and CLARIFY Registries.
 He is a Principal Investigator for the Victorian Cardiac Procedures Registry Project, the Melbourne Interventional Group (MIG) registry, and the ANZSCTS National Cardiac Surgical Registry.
 He has over 300 peer-reviewed publications, many of which are in leading journals including the New England Journal of Medicine, Lancet, JACC and the BMJ.
 He participates as a WHO consultant for prevention of cardiovascular disease in Mongolia, Vietnam and the West Pacific region.

 Sue is a registered nurse who has extensive experience in the conduct and management of clinical trials across a variety of settings and therapeutic areas.
-Her experience includes all phase trials, with a particular focus on cardiovascular outcomes trials in general practice.
+Her experience includes all phase trials, with a particular focus on cardiovascular outcomes trials in general practice and she brings extensive expertise in ethics and governance.

 Julia Fallon-Ferguson